4 Stories, 1 Goal – Introducing Andy: Seasoned Investor

 As a seasoned investor, Andy has developed a diverse portfolio of investments that he has been cultivating since the age of 18.
 With an initial investment in property, Andy has since diversified to include other investment assets as well as developing several businesses across multiple sectors including motor finance, recruitment, charity and residential property.
 Property is Andy’s main focus and he actively enjoys the investment journey.

-This made him an ideal candidate to share his investment experiences, from the perspective of someone who has created a successful portfolio and continues to invest today.
+This made him an ideal candidate to share his experiences and investment goals, from the perspective of someone who has created a successful portfolio and continues to invest today.
 What follows are his answers to some of the key questions that make up ‘4 Stories, 1 Goal.’

 What was the catalyst that made you think about your financial future?